farmalloc/exp_collective_farmalloc/README.md

 using the `contains` method of the `purely_local` sub-allocator;
 if it is contained, it is in local memory.
 In that case, room for a node is created in local memory after deallocation.
-In that case, we move the first node among nodes in the swappable plain region to local memory.
+Then we move the first node among nodes in the swappable plain region to local memory.

 The following code is the revised `erase` method.